 Remember that the entire press conference (presentations, questions, interviews) is 'on the record'.
+Even informal conversations after the press conference should still be considered as part of your press interaction.
 Don't say anything you wouldn't want to see reported or, worse, quoted and attributed to you!

-Technical details
+Technical details to keep in mind

-The Press Centre is equipped to show computer presentations in PowerPoint or similar software.
+The EGU Press Centre is equipped to show computer presentations in PowerPoint or similar software.
 There is a Windows laptop available to show your slides, videos or images so please bring your presentation material on a USB drive.
 Please try to have your presentation in PDF format to avoid compatibility issues when viewing it on the Press Centre laptop.
 Alternatively, you can bring your own laptop.
-Please let the EGU media and communications manager know well in advance if you need any equipment not listed here for your presentation.
+Please let the EGU media and communications officer know well in advance if you need any equipment not listed here for your presentation.